• Skip to main content

 Hi Swagatam

-Yes, we discussed it through comments of some article.
+Yes, I will explained it through comments of some article.
 But I couldn't find the article.

 Where the digital input be fed into the DAC circuit shown in the link you provided?